tiffgerst/cosmwasm-book/src/basics/funds.md

 [staking](https://en.wikipedia.org/wiki/Proof_of_stake) for consensus
 algorithm, but can be just arbitrary assets.

-Native tokens are assigned to their owners but can be transferred by their nature.
-Everything had an address in the blockchain is eligible to have its native tokens.
-As a consequence - tokens can be assigned to smart contracts!
+Native tokens are assigned to their owners but can be transferred by their very nature.
+Everything that has an address on the blockchain is eligible to hold native tokens.
+As a consequence, tokens can be assigned to smart contracts!
-Every message sent to the smart contract can have some funds sent with it.
-In this chapter, we will take advantage of that and create a way to reward hard work performed by admins.
-We will create a new message - `Donate`, which will be used by anyone to donate some funds to admins, divided equally.
+Every message sent to a smart contract can have funds sent with it.
+In this chapter, we will take advantage of that feature and create a way to reward the hard work performed by admins.
+We will create a new message - Donate, which can be used by anyone to donate funds to admins, to be divided equally among them.

 ## Preparing messages

 Traditionally we need to prepare our messages.
-We need to create a new `ExecuteMsg` variant, but we will also modify the `Instantiate` message a bit - we need to have some way of defining the name of a native token we would use for donations.
+We need to create a new `ExecuteMsg` variant, but we will also modify the `InstantiateMsg` message a bit - we need to have some way of defining the name of a native token we would use for donations.
 It would be possible to allow users to send any tokens they want, but we want to simplify things for now.